TheCatsOfUlthar/ProductionLineTracker/README.md

 In addition to the ability to record production, the software also needs the ability to add to the product line (the catalog of products that are able to be produced).

-    Goals (high level intended outcomes; for software, a Product Backlog) Hypothetical / Real world
+    * Goals (high level intended outcomes; for software, a Product Backlog)

+        * Hypothetical / Real world
-            Allow a user to add new products that are able to be produced and store them in a collection.
+            1. Allow a user to add new products that are able to be produced and store them in a collection.
-            The collection of products that can be produced can be displayed at any time.
+            2. The collection of products that can be produced can be displayed at any time.
-            Allow a user to track production of products, including specifying how many items of that product were created.
+            3. Allow a user to track production of products, including specifying how many items of that product were created.
 The program will then create a record for each of these items and store them in a collection.
-            The collection of created items can be displayed at any time.
+            4. The collection of created items can be displayed at any time.
-            Production statistics can be displayed – Total items produced, number of each item type, the number of unique products created etc.
+            5. Production statistics can be displayed – Total items produced, number of each item type, the number of unique products created etc.
-            Employee accounts can be made.
+            6. Employee accounts can be made.
-            Allow easy modification to handle different products.
+            7. Allow easy modification to handle different products.

-        Actual / For class
+        * Actual / For class
-            Solidify understanding of object oriented programming.
+            1. Solidify understanding of object oriented programming.
-            Practice Java.
+            2. Practice Java.
-            Learn basic graphical user interface (GUI) programming.
+            3. Learn basic graphical user interface (GUI) programming.
-            Learn basic database programming.
+            4. Learn basic database programming.

-    Boundaries / Scope (where the functions and responsibilities of the solution start and end / what it should do and what is left to other systems to do)
+    * Boundaries / Scope (where the functions and responsibilities of the solution start and end / what it should do and what is left to other systems to do)

-        Hypothetical / Real world
+        * Hypothetical / Real world
-            For this particular production facility you will only need to track music and movie players.
+            1. For this particular production facility you will only need to track music and movie players.
-            The program does not need the ability to place or fulfill orders / reduce stock, just track production.
+            2. The program does not need the ability to place or fulfill orders / reduce stock, just track production.
-        Actual / For class
-            TBD
-    Success criteria (set of conditions to be satisfied at completion; must be measurable and verifiable, like a test) Hypothetical / Real world
+    * Success criteria (set of conditions to be satisfied at completion; must be measurable and verifiable, like a test)
+        * Hypothetical / Real world
-            Pass tests (in repl.it)
+            1. Pass tests (in repl.it)
-            Follow rules for documentation, style, and coding conventions Actual / For class
+            2. Follow rules for documentation, style, and coding conventions

+        * Actual / For class
-            Grading forms / rubrics (in Canvas)
+            * Grading forms / rubrics (in Canvas)
-                Documentation (see below)
+                1. Documentation (see below)
-                Style (see below)
+                2. Style (see below)
-                Quality (see below)
+                3. Quality (see below)
-                Assignment Specifications - include full project in your repository so your program can be easily imported and run.
+                4. Assignment Specifications - include full project in your repository so your program can be easily imported and run.
-            Creation of artifact for portfolio
-    Constraints (externally imposed limitations on system requirements, design, or implementation or on the process used to develop or modify a system)
+            5. Creation of artifact for portfolio Constraints (externally imposed limitations on system requirements, design, or implementation or on the process used to develop or modify a system)
         Hypothetical / Real world
             The program will be a GUI database program written in Java.